2019-2020 WAGS Distinguished Master’s Thesis and/or Final Master’s Capstone Project Award in the Creative, Visual and Performing Arts

 - Potential to reach beyond the original academic audience through future performance, exhibition, or publication

-- Finalists will be asked to provide an electronic copy of their thesis and/or project for the final round of judging.
+- Nominators will be asked to provide an electronic copy of the student’s thesis and/or project in the nomination form.

-- The 2018-2019 winner will receive a Certificate of Award, $1000, and travel expenses for the recipient to attend the WAGS Annual Conference and Awards luncheon to be held in Tucson, AZ in March, 2019.
+- The 2019-2020 winner will receive a Certificate of Award, $1000, and travel expenses for the recipient to attend the WAGS Annual Conference and Awards luncheon to be held in Albuquerque, NM in March, 2020.